 It is essential to mention that corporate property ownership transfers are exempt from paying stamp duty.

-Other relevant taxes
+Other relevant Taxes in Portugal

 Rental Income Tax